 Top Vitamin E foods: nuts, seeds, green leafy vegetables.

-Chromium.
-This nutrient effects serotonin transmission which explains part of it’s anxiolytic effects (fancy way of saying anti anxiety) in animal studies.
+This nutrient affects serotonin transmission which explains part of its anxiolytic effects (fancy way of saying anti anxiety) in animal studies.
 Sidenote: chromium is also key for balancing blood sugar and balanced blood sugar is also helpful in mood stabilization.

 Top Chromium foods: broccoli, potatoes, green beans.